camcleod99/kaban/README.md

-# KabanDon
+# Kaban

-KanbanDon is a kanban board application that allows users to create, update, and delete tasks.
+Kanban is a kanban board application.
+The user uses a singular Kanban board to manage their tasks.
-Users can also move tasks between columns and mark tasks as complete.

 ## Technologies
 - React